Roy Padilla Sr.: Personal life

 Padilla married Loreta O. Aquino in 1946 and had three children.
-Padilla later married actress Eva Cariño.
+Padilla later married actress Eva Cariño and Eugenia Renolayan.

 According to The Philippine Star, Padilla had children with numerous women that numbered up to 48, including Ronaldo in 1962, Royette in 1962, Rommel in 1965, BB Gandanghari (formerly Rustom) in 1967, Rebecca in 1968, Robin in 1969, and Rodolfo ("Gino") in 1974/1975.
 He was also the father of politicians Casimiro "Roy" Aquino Padilla Jr. (born 1948), a former governor, congressman and vice governor of Camarines Norte, Ricarte "Dong" Robledo Padilla (born 1965), former mayor of Jose Panganiban and current governor of Camarines Norte, and Casimero "Kuatro" Base Padilla (born 1966), current vice mayor of Jose Panganiban.

 On January 30, 1988, 13 days after Padilla's assassination, his son Ronaldo died from a car crash at 25 years old after winning the mayoral election in Jose Panganiban.

 Assassination

 Padilla was assassinated in Labo, Camarines Norte by a gunman while campaigning for governor on January 17, 1988, a day before the national elections, with his son Roy Jr. running in his stead.
 He was 61, and was buried in Camarines Norte.